-Due to electric blankets, we can increase our warmth beyond what our natural body heat creates in bed.
-However, there are risks with using an electric blanket throughout the night.
+Thanks to electric blankets, we can increase our warmth beyond what our natural body heat creates in bed.
+However, there are risks with using an electric blanket during the night.

-Sleeping with an electric blanket throughout the entire night is dangerous because there’s a risk of overheating and fire.
+Sleeping with an electric blanket throughout the night is dangerous due to the risk of overheating and fire.
+Electric blankets cause about 13% of house fires.

-Around 13% of house fires are caused by electric blankets.
-Likewise, too much warmth can also disrupt your circadian rhythm, leading to sleep loss.
+Also, too much warmth can disrupt your circadian rhythm, leading to sleep loss.

 Is It Safe to Sleep with the Electric Blanket On?